w4096/mini-vllm/README.md

 ## Quick Start

 Download a model from Huggingface.
-Now, only Qwen3 series are supported and only Qwen3-0.6B is tested.
-More models will be added later.

 ```sh
 # download model